Ceningan Island Near Bali

 Fast Boat to Nusa Lembongan

 We did not mind the hour-long wait for the fast boat from Sanur to Nusa Lembongan as we found a nice spot in the shade.
-We walked along the beach and there are several small food outlets, souvenir shops, convenience stores, and a bathroom facility.
-Several boats arrive and depart at Sanur for the islands in the region.
+We walked along the beach, and there were several small food outlets, souvenir shops, convenience stores, and a bathroom facility.
+Several boats arrive and depart Sanur for the islands in the region.

-The crossing to Nusa Lembongan is 30 minutes and we sat outside at the very back, had blast, and got our feet wet from the splashing wake from the boat.
+The crossing to Nusa Lembongan takes 30 minutes, and we sat outside at the very back, had a blast, and got our feet wet from the boat's splashing wake.
 Smiles could be seen on many faces, including ours, as we arrived at Nusa Lembongan.

 Transport via scooter across the yellow bridge on Lembongan Island